JeffersonLab/jaws/README.md

    - [Operator Graphical User Interface (GUI)](https://github.com/JeffersonLab/graphical-alarm-client) - Python desktop app for operators to interface with the alarm system

-**Note**: The alarm system console also contains the scripts to setup/manage the Kafka topics and their schemas needed for the alarm system.
+**Note**: The admin CLI scritps are used to:
+   1. Setup/manage the Kafka topics
+   2. Setup/manage AVRO schemas in the registry
+   3. Produce and consume alarm system messages

 ## Quick Start with Compose
 1. Grab project